"A group of junior high students are joyfully discussing an assassination. If you look at it normally, this is the pinnacle of madness."

-Foreshadowing: Nagisa is being built up to have a lot of hidden talent.
+Foreshadowing: Nagisa was built up to have a lot of hidden talent.

 Confirmed in Chapter 41 which reveals that Nagisa has an exceptional talent for assassination.
 To be specific, his ability to hide such bloodlust that it scares trained soldiers.

 In chapter 28, Koro-sensei takes several students to see an American superhero movie, wherein the major Plot Twist involves the Big Bad being revealed to be the heroine's brother.
 At the end of the chapter we meet Itona, Koro-sensei's Ax-Crazy "younger brother".

 In chapter 67, Karasuma vaguely recognizes two of the mastermind's minions because he had seen them before in Takaoka's photographs of the soldiers he had previously trained, foreshadowing the mastermind's identity.

 The "God of Death" is holding a rose and a bouquet of flowers when he's first described by Lovro.
 He first appears to the students of Class E as an unassuming flower salesman, offers Kanzaki a rose, and sells them a bouquet of flowers for Irina's birthday before the story reveals his identity.

 Gratuitous IPA English: On the cover page of chapter 55, the word assassination is rendered as əsˈæsənˌeɪʃən, which would actually be assassanation, with the first "ass" as its own syllable.
 The correct rendering would be əˈsæs.ɪnˌeɪ.ʃən.
 Let this stand forever as the most pedantic entry on the page.